-If you’re looking for a delicious spin on mashed potatoes this holiday season, these Caramelized Onion and Goat Cheese Mashed Potatoes will not let you down!
-They have such amazing flavor but won’t overpower all your other delicious side dishes!
+If you’re looking for a delicious spin on mashed potatoes this holiday season, these Caramelized Onion and Goat Cheese Mashed Potatoes won’t let you down.
+They have amazing flavor but won’t overpower all your other delicious side dishes.

-If you’ve been around here for a while you’ve probably noticed that I’ve been sharing lots of vegan recipes lately.
-I do eat and make a ton of vegan recipes but I’m not 100% vegan.
-I love goat cheese and when I decided to put the caramelized onions in the mashed potatoes, it just seemed like goat cheese would go perfectly also!
+If you’ve been around here for a while, you’ve probably noticed I’ve been sharing many vegan recipes lately.
+I eat and make many vegan recipes, but I’m not 100 percent vegan.
+I love goat cheese, and when I decided to put the caramelized onions in the mashed potatoes, I felt goat cheese would go perfectly!

-Caramelized Onion & Goat Cheese Mashed Potato Ingredients and Substitutions
+Caramelized Onion and Goat Cheese Mashed Potato Ingredients and Substitutions

 - Potatoes – I like to use classic Idaho potatoes when making mashed potatoes.
-You could also use Yukon gold or red potatoes if you like.
-They tend to be smaller so you will need a few more of them.
-I do peel my potatoes for mashed potatoes because I like them to be really smooth but you are more than welcome to leave the skins on.
+You can also use Yukon gold or red potatoes if you like, though they tend to be smaller, so you’ll need a few more of them.
+I peel my potatoes for mashed potatoes because I like smooth ones, but you are welcome to leave the skins on.

-- Onions – You can use any kind of onion when making caramelized onions but I always prefer to use yellow onions.
-They just seem to work well and I always have them on hand.
+- Onions – You can use any onion when making caramelized onions, but I always prefer yellow.
+They seem to work well, and I always have them on hand.

-- Goat Cheese – I just used a plain log of goat cheese since I was also adding in the onions for flavor but you could mix it up and get a flavored one as long as it goes with the caramelized onion flavor.
+- Goat Cheese – I used a plain log of goat cheese since I was also adding in the onions for flavor, but you can mix it up and get a flavored one as long as it goes with the flavor of the caramelized onion.

-- Milk – Again, I used a plant based milk because that is what I usually have but regular milk would be great too, or even buttermilk.
+- Milk – I used plant-based milk because that is what I usually have, but regular milk is great, too.
+Even buttermilk is a good option.

 - Salt and Pepper – Salt and pepper to taste!
 I love to go heavy on the black pepper.